model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    Similar to a verification harness for any other function, we are supposed to create all possible input combinations the function can encounter, then call the function at least once with those abstract inputs.
 If we forget to call `my_div` Kani reports an error.

-   Unlike a unit-test we can however elide any checks of the output and post-call state.
-Instead Kani uses the conditions we specified in the contract as checks.
-Preconditions (`requires`) are inserted as `kani::assume` *before* the call to `my_div`, limiting the generic inputs to those the function is actually defined for.
-Postconditions (`ensures`) are inserted as `kani::assert` checks *after* the call to `my_div`.
+Unlike other harnesses we only need to create suitable data structures but we don't need to add any checks as Kani will use the conditions we specified in the contract.

+   Kani inserts preconditions (`requires`) as `kani::assume` *before* the call to `my_div`, limiting inputs to those the function is actually defined for.
+   It inserts postconditions (`ensures`) as `kani::assert` checks *after* the call to `my_div` enforcing the contract.

    The expanded version of our harness and function is equivalent to the following: